Ahustoft/100DaysOfCode/log.md

 ### Day 28: May 15, 2019

-**Today's Progress:** Finished up the sign up and sign in, now just some minor routing changes to clean things up a bit.
+**Today's Progress:** Set up the basics of storing items in a session for the shopping cart.
+Hope to get it done this week.

-**Thoughts:** Happy with todays work, glad to see it working as intended.
+**Thoughts:** Glad to get started on the final bits of this task.

 **Link to work:** https://github.com/Ahustoft/100DaysOfCode